JagritThukral/mineflayer-farmbot/readme.md

 1. Clone this repository.
 2. Run `npm install` to install the required dependencies.

+### Authorization
+Modify the `botdata.json` file to put the bot's authorization parameters.
+ - `host`: The IP address of the Minecraft server. (required)
+ - `port`: The port number of the Minecraft server.
+ - `auth`: The authentication method for the Minecraft server. (required)
+ - `username`: The username of the Minecraft account.
+ - `password`: The password of the Minecraft account.
+ - `version`: The Client version of the Minecraft bot. if not given mineflayer autodetects

 ## Usage

 1. Run `node index.js` to start the bot.